-Memories of September 11th Past, Present, and

-Jerry Krase (September 16, 2009)
+Memories of September 11th Past, Present, and Jerry Krase (September 10, 2015)

 Every year around 9/11 I go out in my neighborhood of Park Slope, Brooklyn and retrace my steps (and re-photograph) as I walked about in 2001 looking at how ordinary people visibly responded to the murder of almost three thousand people in and around the World Trade Center when the Twin Towers fell.
 This is the second of my "Memories of September 11th Past, Present, and" that I have offered here on I-Italy and I will repeat this on every 9/11 anniversary.
+We decided to publish again this blog.
+Because 9/11 is still in our minds.
 Today is September 11, 2009.
 Eight Years Later and still America has not come to terms with what happened to us and what we did to others as a consequence.
 I have entered here some of what I wrote immediately after the attack.
 In addition are some of the hundreds of photos I took in my Park Slope neighborhood a few days after 9/11 and which was misinterpreted by many as simple patriotism as opposed to thoughtful commemoration of the victims and sympathy for friends and family.

-On the evening of 9/11, 2001 I received the following message from my niece:

-Subj: Is Everyone Safe????
+On the evening of 9/11, 2001 I received the following message from my niece: Subj: Is Everyone Safe????